 The Elementary Education endorsement is for those planning to teach in a self-contained classroom at the elementary level, grades K-8.
-Minimum coursework expectations for this endorsement are 48 credits to include coursework in:
+Minimum coursework expectations for this endorsement are credits to include coursework in:

-- Children's literature (Kindergarten through middle school) -4 credits - Arts: defined as dance, music, theatre arts, visual arts-4 credits - Copy of current CPR and first aid card at time of program start. - A statistics course of at least 4 credits and 8-10 credits of additional math to include numeric reasoning, algebraic reasoning. probability and geometry through a problem solving approach.
-Some "Math for Elementary Teachers" courses will include numeric reasoning, algebraic reasoning, probability and geometry.
-It is the applicant's responsibility to ensure that all of these areas have been addressed through a problem solving approach. - Science: to include biology, earth/space science (e.g. geology, astronomy, meteorology), and a physical science such as physics, chemistry or environmental science, and lab experience-12 credits minimum - Social studies: to include U.S. history, world history, geography, economics, civics/political science (especially American government) and Pacific Northwest history-12 credits minimum - Language Structure and Functions: course such as Grammar in Context or Grammar and Language Functions -4 credits minimum
+- Children's literature (Kindergarten through middle school) -4 credits. - Arts: defined as dance, music, theatre arts, visual arts-4 credits. - Copy of current CPR and first-aid card at time of program start. - 8-10 quarter credits of math to include numerical reasoning, algebraic reasoning, probability, and Euclidean and non-Euclidean geometry through a problem-solving approach.
+Some "Math for Elementary Teachers" courses cover all these areas, as does Evergreen's summer course "The Meaning of Mathematics: Mathematical Literacy for Elementary Teachers and All."
+Another option is to take a college level algebra course and a college level geometry course. - Science to include: at least 4 quarter credits of some type of biological study (e.g., anatomy and physiology, general biology, botany, ecology, microbiology, zoology) and at least 4 quarter credits of some type of physical science (e.g., astronomy, chemistry, earth/space science, environmental science, integrated physical science, geology, meteorology, oceanography, physics).
+At least one course must have a lab. - Social Studies to include: at least 4 quarter credits of U.S. history, and 4 quarter credits of some type of world history (ancient civilizations recommended), and 4 quarter credits from either political science/civics or economics or geography or Pacific Northwest history. - Language Structure course such as Grammar in Context, Grammar for Teachers, Grammar/Language Functions.

-MIDDLE LEVEL ENDORSEMENTS
+MIDDLE-LEVEL ENDORSEMENTS

 Middle Level endorsements are for those wanting to teach multiple content areas in middle schools, grades 4-9.
-There are three Middle Level endorsements: Middle Level Humanities, Middle Level Math and Middle Level Science.
+There are three Middle Level endorsements: Middle Level Humanities, Middle Level Math, and Middle Level Science.

-Middle Level Humanities
+Middle-Level Humanities